bdjohnson529/bdjohnson529.github.io/_posts/2021-01-17-dash-in-flask.md

 	return newbarchart
 ```

 When the input variable changes, the callback is invoked.
-The function sets `barchart` equal to the output of the function `newbarchart`.
+The function sets `barchart` equal to the output of the function.
 Note that you can use callbacks with multiple outputs, you just need to identify each output within the callback decorator `@app.callback` and also return the output from the function.

 ## Multiple Dash Pages?